labgem/microscope-user-doc/docs/content/metabolism/pathwayCuration.rst

 How to use this tool?
 ---------------------

-The pathway status can be modified using the buttons "validate", "variant needed", "unknown", "non-functional" and "delete".
+The pathway status can be modified using the buttons "validated", "variant_needed", "unknown", "non_functional" and "deleted".

 .. image:: img/cur4.png
 	:width: 25%